garysheppardjr/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 1 Map and Scene.md

 - Add a 3D scene to the app, and use a toggle button to switch between 2D and 3D

 Prerequisites:
-- Meet [the system requirements for the ArcGIS Runtime SDK for Qt](https://developers.arcgis.com/qt/latest/qml/guide/arcgis-runtime-sdk-for-qt-system-requirements.htm), including the need for OpenSSL. **_Important: use OpenSSL 1.0.2 with Qt 5.6 through 5.9!
-OpenSSL 1.1.0 does not work with those releases of Qt!_**
+- Meet [the system requirements for the ArcGIS Runtime SDK for Qt](https://developers.arcgis.com/qt/latest/qml/guide/arcgis-runtime-sdk-for-qt-system-requirements.htm), including the need for OpenSSL. **Note that OpenSSL 1.0.2 seems to work better with Qt than OpenSSL 1.1.0 does.** One way to get OpenSSL on Windows is to install the Light edition of [Win64 OpenSSL](https://slproweb.com/products/Win32OpenSSL.html). *If you do not use OpenSSL, ArcGIS Online services will not work, since they run over HTTPS.*
 - Install Qt Creator.
 Refer to the ArcGIS Runtime system requirements for supported versions of Qt and Qt Creator.
 If you use Windows, you need to use a Qt kit for Visual Studio, rather than a Qt kit for MinGW, and you need to open Qt Creator from a Visual Studio command prompt.
-- Install the ArcGIS Runtime SDK 100.2.1 for Qt.
+- Install the ArcGIS Runtime SDK 100.4.0 for Qt.
 Go to [the ArcGIS Runtime SDK for Qt home page](https://developers.arcgis.com/qt/latest/) and click **Download SDK** if you haven't downloaded the SDK.
 Go to [the ArcGIS Runtime SDK for Qt guide](https://developers.arcgis.com/qt/latest/qml/guide/arcgis-runtime-sdk-for-qt.htm) and expand **Get started** to see links to the install instructions.
 Follow all of the applicable install instructions in order to configure Runtime with Qt Creator.
 (Note: there is no need to follow the Android portion of the instructions if you're not deploying to Android for this workshop.)
 - This exercise was developed for Windows.
 If you would like to deploy to a different platform, such as Linux, Mac, Android, or iOS, additional setup may be required.

 If you need some help, you can refer to [the solution to this exercise](../../../solutions/Qt/Qt%20Quick/Ex1_MapAndScene), available in this repository.